 What is a credit score?

 A credit score is an indication of your financial buoyancy.
 It helps lenders decide whether to lend money to you or not.
-If you’re applying for payday loans, it’s likely a lender will want to check your credit score.
+If you’re applying for payday or short term loans, it’s likely a lender will want to check your credit score.

 Typically, credit scores are formulated using a mix of: